Contents:

 The holiday break is also a great opportunity for your child to catch up on sleep and establish healthier habits – between school, extracurricular activities, and homework, sleep often takes a backseat during term time!

-Should your child take a complete break from schoolwork during the holidays?
+Should your child take a complete break from revision during the holidays?

-If your child isn’t as lucky and has mock exams after the Christmas holidays, it’s vital to ensure they still get the rest they need.
+If your child isn’t as lucky and has mock exams after the Christmas holidays or are in an exam year, it’s vital to ensure they still get the rest they need.
 Consider setting aside specific days throughout the Christmas break when they’re not allowed to do any schoolwork.
 If your child has a revision timetable, make sure they block out these rest days so they can plan their study sessions accordingly.
 Having these designated days off will allow your child to fully unwind and engage in festive activities without feeling guilty or overwhelmed by academic pressures.
 This will also help them return to their revision with renewed energy and (hopefully) motivation!

 Sit down with your child and make a list of their holiday homework, assignments, and revision.
 Break down large tasks, such as ‘Biology revision’ into smaller, more manageable chunks like ‘make flashcards for Biology Topic 1.1 Cell Structure’.
 It’s helpful to estimate the time required for each task to avoid cramming a big project into a short period of time.